predictiveworks/cdap-spark/works-sql/README.md

 Suppose you decide to leverage Apacka Kafka as your streaming data connector and starting point of a real-time data pipeline, then *Works SQL* is an easy-to-use and powerful SQL engine for more complex event processing without the need to write code in a certain programming language.

+<b>Works SQL</b> supports queries for data in motion and at rest.
+It contains a standardized pipeline plugin
+and enables to leverage Apache Spark SQL queries in combination with any other of the 200+ code-free plugins.

 ## Integration

 <img src="https://github.com/predictiveworks/cdap-spark/blob/master/works-sql/images/works-sql.svg" width="95%" alt="Works SQL">